A Kernel Theory of Modern Data Augmentation

 \subsection{A Fast Kernel Metric for Augmentation Selection}

-Beyond reducing the training computation itself, we explore the potential to accelerate training by reducing the burden of augmentation tuning.
-For new tasks and datasets, manually selecting, tuning, and composing augmentations is one of the most time-consuming processes in optimizing a deep learning pipeline, yet is critical to achieving state-of-the-art performance.
-We propose a kernel alignment metric, motivated by our theoretical framework, for quickly estimating if a transformation is likely to improve generalization performance \emph{without performing end-to-end training}.
+For new tasks and datasets, manually selecting, tuning, and composing augmentations is one of the most time-consuming processes in a machine learning pipeline, yet is critical to achieving state-of-the-art performance.
+Here we propose a kernel alignment metric, motivated by our theoretical framework, to quickly estimate if a transformation is likely to improve generalization performance \emph{without performing end-to-end training}.